12 Family Camps Within Driving Distance of the Bay Area - 510 Families

 Afternoon play at the swimming hole is a Feather River Camp tradition

-Celebrating its 100th anniversary in 2024, Feather River Family Camp has provided an unforgettable nature getaway in Plumas National Forest for generations of East Bay families.
-Choose your favorite 3- or 6-night session during one of six unique theme weeks or Labor Day Weekend.
-Then fill your days however you choose, from a morning hike along the camp’s many trails, yoga, or archery to an afternoon dip in the swimming hole, arts and crafts, relaxing on the veranda with a book, or joining an evening activity such as line dancing or the famous ping pong tournament.
+Feather River Family Camp has provided an unforgettable nature getaway in Plumas National Forest for East Bay families for 100 years.
+Choose your favorite 3- or 6-night session during one of seven unique theme weeks or Labor Day Weekend.
+Then fill your days however you choose, from a hike along Spanish Creek, yoga, or archery to an afternoon dip in the swimming hole, arts and crafts, relaxing on the veranda with a book, or joining an evening activity such as line dancing or the famous ping pong tournament.
 Tot Lot, morning youth programs, Theme Week activities, meals, and tent/cabin lodging included.
 Horseback riding and massage available.

 Website >